Manuscripts published are the property of authors, and quoting this source is a requirement for any partial or full reproduction.

 - Written permission of the copyright holder had been obtained by the authors for the materials used from other copyrighted sources

 The names and email addresses entered in this journal will be used exclusively for the stated purposes of this journal and will not be available for any other purpose or another person.
+The Editorial Board indicates the author's affiliation(s) to the country and/or organisation strictly in accordance with the information provided by the authors.
+Editorial Board is not entitled to change it without notification of the authors.

 Peer Review Process